saltstack/salt-bootstrap/README.rst

 Unsupported Distro
 ------------------

-You found out a Linux distribution which we still do not support or we do not correctly identify?
+You found a Linux distribution which we still do not support or we do not correctly identify?
 Please run the following commands and report their output when creating a ticket:

 .. code:: console